…of making many books there is no end; and much study is a weariness of the flesh.

 ——You miss the point, what is learnt at school enriches ones life.

 We’ll leave it there.
 The Greeks have rather let us down.
 I do think that Plato had the best of the argument — it’s surprisingly hard to come up with an answer to what schools are for.
 At best you’ll get a lot of airy waffle about learning the basics and teaching the skills needed for adult life.
 What these basics and skills actually are, beyond reading and writing and some basic maths, is never made very clear.
 The ability to weigh evidence, the sifting of fact from fiction, the importance of a scientific methodology are often mentioned.
 Teaching people how to think.
 Yet I still meet people who believe the royal family are Lizards and that the Holocaust was a hoax.
+Something went wrong there if they were taught how to think.

 There are two groups of people who claim to know exactly what schools should be for.
 Let’s give them names so that we can spot them for the future and so that any mud we throw will stick.
 We’ll dub then Utilitarians and Moralists.
 Utilitarians believe that schools should be solely concerned with preparing the young adults for their working lives.
 So that their future employers won’t have to train them, or pay them decent wages because there’s a glut of them about.
-Moralists believe that it’s the job of schools to discipline the, naturally evil, young adults and teach them wrong from right; they often disagree on what the details of this wrong and right.
-Xenophon above would have approved of both of these — the Moralists way being fit for aristocrats, the Utilitarian scheme being just the job for slaves.
+Moralists believe that it’s the job of schools to mould the, naturally evil, young adults and teach them wrong from right; they often disagree on the details of this wrong and right.
+Xenophon, and indeed Plato, above would have approved of both of these — the Moralists way being fit for aristocrats, the Utilitarian scheme being just the job for slaves.

 Both types agree on some things.
 They are fond of proper discipline, the muscular kind.
 They think that teachers today all hate children and want to indoctrinate them with their left-wing values, by which they mean anything that they disagree with or dislike.
 And, of course, that things were so much better in the past.